quintype/malibu/tutorial/how-to-override-author-url.md

 _This tutorial was contributed by [Athira](https://www.linkedin.com/in/athira-m-r-835ab6105)_

 In August 2021, Google updated its [Schema-based structured data recommendations](https://developers.google.com/search/docs/data-types/article "Schema-based structured data recommendations") to include linking to an author’s bio page to help it disambiguate the correct author for an article.
-Most common requirements for SEO optimization are handled by [@quintype/seo](https://developers.quintype.com/quintype-node-seo/).
+Most common requirements for SEO optimization are handled by [@quintype/seo](https://developers.quintype.com/quintype-node-seo/).This change is available in [@quintype/seo@1.40.0] (https://www.npmjs.com/package/@quintype/seo/v/1.40.0) version or more.
 By default the author URL will be `<Domain>/author/<authorSlug>` `Example: https://malibu-advanced-web.quintype.io/author/shraddha-k`

 ## How to override author URL in Person Schema